kevinzhao07/django_posts/logs.md

 ## Wolverine-DM Change Logs

+#### Release Beta 1.2 (Release)
+Working on implementing jQuery, AJAX, and JS into our project to stop automatic reloads on likes and pinning posts.
+As of now, 05-01-2020 21:00 EST, liking on the home page works.
+- doesn't reload on every like, and updates the "like photo feed" dynamically.
+- doesn't update the statistics portion dynamically, but don't think it is necessary.

+New post page got a complete remodeling, and fits in with the entire theme of everything.
+The white was too contrasting with the darker blue and grey background, so now it has been blended in and looks like an actual post.
+The post has some placeholder text to indicate where to write.
 #### Release Beta 1.1 (Released 04-30-2020 1455 EST)
 Primarily Bug/Design Fixes.
 1. fixed bug where new messages sent wouldn't have their respective colors and only showed up with `default-blue`.